jndean/CTF-writeups/inCTF-2019/waRSAw/README.md

 # waRSAw (711 points, 18 solves)

 We are given a program encrypt.py and the address of a server running the program.
 Upon connection, the program generates a new RSA key and uses it to encrypt the flag, then sends this and the public modulus back to us.
-It then presents two options: [1] encrypt and return a client-provided value using the current key, or [2] decrypt a user provided value and return the parity (LSB) of the plaintext.
+It then presents two options: [1] encrypt and return a client-provided value using the current key, or [2] decrypt a client-provided value and return the parity (LSB) of the plaintext.

 ```Welcome to RSA encryption oracle!